-- (1) Clerk's fees; - (2) costs of service of summons and complaint; - (3) Marshal's fees and expenses specified in 28 U.S.C. § 1921; - (4) docket fees and costs specified in 28 U.S.C. § 1923 - (5) the cost of a bond or other security furnished by reason of a statute, court order or rule; - (6) the costs, at the reporter's standard rate, of the original and one copy of any deposition noticed by the prevailing party, and of one copy of any deposition noticed by any other party, if the deposition was used on the record, at a hearing or trial; - (7) the cost, at the reporter's standard rate, of the original and one copy of the reporter's transcript of a hearing or trial if the transcript: (i) is alleged by the prevailing party to have been necessary for the determination of an appeal within the meaning of Rule 39(e), Federal Rules of Appellate Procedure, or (ii) was required by the court to be transcribed; - (8) costs of copying those exhibits which are introduced into evidence, are used for impeachment, or are filed with the Clerk; - (9) other costs of copying up to \$300.00; - (10) witness fees pursuant to 28 U.S.C. § 1821(b), and travel and subsistence costs pursuant to 28 U.S.C. § 1821(c), paid to each witness who testified at a hearing or trial; - (11) costs of service of a subpoena on a witness who testified at a deposition, hearing or trial; - (12) fees of court-appointed experts, fees of interpreters used at a trial or hearing, and fees and expenses of special interpretation services under 28 U.S.C. § 1828; and
+- (1) Clerk's fees; - (2) Costs of service of summons and complaint; - (3) Marshal's fees and expenses specified in 28 U.S.C. § 1921; - (4) Docket fees and costs specified in 28 U.S.C. § 1923 - (5) Cost of a bond or other security furnished by reason of a statute, court order or rule; - (6) Costs, at the reporter's standard rate, of the original and one copy of any deposition noticed by the prevailing party, and of one copy of any deposition noticed by any other party, if the deposition was used on the record, at a hearing or trial; - (7) Costs, at the reporter's standard rate, of the original and one copy of the reporter's transcript of a hearing or trial if the transcript: (i) is alleged by the prevailing party to have been necessary for the determination of an appeal within the meaning of Fed.
+R. App.
+P. 39(e), or (ii) was required by the court to be transcribed; - (8) Costs of copying those exhibits which are introduced into evidence, are used for impeachment, or are filed with the Clerk; - (9) Other costs of copying up to \$300.00; - (10) Witness fees pursuant to 28 U.S.C. § 1821(b), and travel and subsistence costs pursuant to 28 U.S.C. § 1821(c), paid to each witness who testified at a hearing or trial: - (11) Costs of service of a subpoena on a witness who testified at a deposition, hearing or trial; - (12) Fees of court-appointed experts, fees of interpreters used at a trial or hearing, and fees and expenses of special interpretation services under 28 U.S.C. § 1828; and

-- any costs of the kind enumerated in this Rule which were incurred in the District of Columbia courts prior to removal which are recoverable under the rules of the District of Columbia Court of Appeals and the Superior Court of the District of Columbia; - (14) costs as shown on the mandate of the court of appeals.
+- (13) Any costs of the kind enumerated in this Rule which were incurred in the District of Columbia Courts prior to removal which are recoverable under the rules of the District of Columbia Court of Appeals and the Superior Court of the District of Columbia; - (14) Costs as shown on the mandate of the court of appeals.